International Moving Company License #: FMC 022380N

 The typical cost of a 40’ container is about 50% more than that of a 20’ container.
 The high cube containers cost a little more than that.

-If you have a lot of confusion over which container size best suits you, ask your SDC International Shipping relocation specialist to set up an on-site survey of your house.
-Sometimes we will also be able to advise you about which items might be better left behind in any case.
-Sometimes you might think that you want to send a piece of furniture, but it isn’t always a good idea to bring things that don’t necessarily weather the storms of the seas very well.
+If you are confused about which container size best suits you, ask your SDC International Shipping relocation specialist to set up an on-site survey of your house.
+Sometimes we can also advise you about which items might be better left behind.
+You might think that you want to send a piece of furniture, but it isn’t always a good idea to bring items that don’t weather the storms of the seas very well.

-For most destinations, it usually makes sense to send a 20’ container if you are intending to send 500 cubic feet or more.
+For most destinations, it usually makes sense to send a 20’ container if you intend to send 500 cubic feet or more.
 We can facilitate door-to-door shipments to almost anywhere in the world starting at 100 cubic feet.
 However, the cost per cubic foot of cargo is much greater.

-For most of the world, the cost of sending a full container load is about equal to sending 500 cubic feet of a less than full container load, as those are shipped using consolidation services that will combine your shipment along with those of others to the same port.
+For most of the world, the cost of sending a full container load is about equal to sending 500 cubic feet of a less-than-full container load, as those are shipped using consolidation services that combine your shipment with those of others to the same port.
 This is a very efficient way of sending smaller shipments.

 To Europe, Australia and the UK, You don’t Need To Choose

-If you are moving to Europe, Australia, or the UK, you won’t have to make the decision of which container size best suits you.
-To these locations SDC International Shipping offers groupage consolidations.
-Because we have such a high volume of cargo to these destinations, we are able to send our own containers at volume discounts that we can pass along to our clients.
+If you are moving to Europe, Australia, or the UK, you won’t have to decide which container size best suits you.
+For these locations, SDC International Shipping offers groupage consolidations.
+Because we have such a high volume of cargo to these destinations, we can send our own containers at volume discounts that we pass along to our clients.

-You don’t have to decide between sending 1000 cubic and 2000 cubic feet, send 1350 or whatever meets your needs.
-We continuously fill the largest containers available and send them to these destinations where we deconsolidate them.
+You don’t have to choose between sending 1,000 cubic feet and 2,000 cubic feet; you can send 1,350 or whatever meets your needs.
+We continuously fill the largest containers available and send them to these destinations, where we deconsolidate them.

 5/5 - (2 votes)